scp756-221/course-site/docs/a3/page.md

 ## Part&nbsp;1: Running a container on a remote EC2 instance

-Rather than building the music service on the remote instance, in this exercise we will pull a containerized copy of the service from the GitHub Container Registry (GHCR).
+Rather than building the music service on the remote instance, in this exercise we will pull a containerized copy of the service from GitHub Container Registry (GHCR).
 But first, the image must be built and pushed to GHCR.

 Because this assignment is about using the `docker` command, we will be using the command directly, rather than calling it inside a predefined shell script or Makefile.
-This will give you some familiarity with the many options the command requires.
-While you may be inclined to copy/paste/hit return for the commands presented below. pay attention to the command.
-Doing so will help you to understand what is happening.
-As well in most cases, you need **to tailor the command with personalized parameters before pressing `Return`:**
+This will give you some familiarity with the many options the command requires. **While you may be inclined to copy/paste/hit return for the commands presented below, resist the urge.
+Instead, type the command yourself into your terminal.
+Doing so will help with memorizing and recall what is happening.
+Additionally, you need to tailor the command in most cases with custom parameters before pressing `Return`:**

 * `REGID` must be replaced with your GitHub userid.
 * `KEY-FILE` must be replaced with the name of the file in your `~/.ssh` directory containing the AWS key used to sign on to EC2 instances.